aaronparker/aaronparker.github.io/_posts/2018-07-22-deploy-adobe-reader-dc-intune-part2.md

 First though, it's important to point out that the version of Adobe Reader DC deployed from the single file Windows Installer is **2015.07.20033**, while the version that is [current as of July 2018 is **2018.011.20055**](https://www.adobe.com/devnet-docs/acrobatetk/tools/ReleaseNotesDC/index.html).
 The deployed version then is _extremely_ out of date, and given that Intune cannot deploy Windows Installer Patch (MSP) files directly, the end-point needs to rely on the Adobe Acrobat update service to download and install updates.

-# Updating Adobe Reader DC
+## Updating Adobe Reader DC

 Adobe Reader (and Acrobat) installs the **Adobe Acrobat Update Service**.
 On typical enterprise PCs or virtual desktop environments this service may not be desirable, because updates are managed by Configuration Manager or monthly image updates.
 On a Windows 10 desktop deployed modern management style, it can be up to the device to ensure the OS and applications are kept up to date; thus, this service should remain enabled on those end-points.

-The updater is actually two components - the Update service and a scheduled task that runs 'C:\Program Files (x86)\Common Files\Adobe\ARM\1.0\AdobeARM.exe' to check for, download and install updates.
+The updater is actually two components - the Update service and a scheduled task that runs `C:\Program Files (x86)\Common Files\Adobe\ARM\1.0\AdobeARM.exe` to check for, download and install updates.

 The task has two triggers - one after user logon, but with a delay of 12 minutes, and the other at a scheduled time that is possibly different per device.
 Here's the scheduled task: